IdentityPython/Governance/idpy-incidentresponse.md

 always be on improving the project rather than pointing fingers at contributors.

+Recognizing the importance of security research we will publicly acknowledge the people that report an incident on a dedicated page on [the idpy website][idpyweb].

 | Stage | Activities |
 | ----- | ---------- |
 | Discovery | Reporter: <ul> <li>Anyone can submit a potential security vulnerability to <incident-response@idpy.org> </li></ul>Security Monitor:<ul><li>Semi-permanent role identified by the Identity Python Board of Directors.
 This person sits on the <incident-response@idpy.org> list.</li><li>Creates issue in the appropriate IdentityPython GitHub project space, anonymizing the report if requested to do so by the reporter.</li><li>Sends an email regarding the potential issue to the Board.</li><li>Acknowledges reporter.</li></ul> |